HKati/pulse-release-gates-0.1/docs/PULSE_demo_v1_paradox_stability_showcase.md

 - as a GitHub notebook,
 - as a Kaggle demo,
-- or as a Pro forma artefact,
+-  or as an artefact in other notebook / dashboard environments,

 without changing the underlying idea:

 > PULSE treats paradox as a stable field state,